The real estate industry is one of the oldest and most prominent ones still on the market, but it’s also...

 Aid in Property Development

 AI can be an invaluable asset in the hands of developers and investors interested in building in a specific area.
-When fed with accurate datasets, AI software can suggest plots or building sites based on city zoning, trends in the industry, currently available as well as future local infrastructure.
+When fed with accurate datasets, AI software can suggest plots or building sites based on city zoning, trends in the industry, currently available, and future local infrastructure.